AcademySoftwareFoundation/opencue.io/content/blog/news/tsc-siggraph-2019.md

 ## Attending the TSC

-To attend the TSC, make a note of the following details in your diary:
+To attend the TSC, make a note of the following details:

 **Date:** Wednesday, July 31st, 2019<br>
 **Time:** 10:00am to 11:00am (UTC-07:00) America/Los Angeles<br>